wporg-support/master-list/WordPress 5.x/WordPress 5.5/01-introduction.md

 Go to your own install’s about page – `example.com/wp-admin/about.php` (or click the WordPress logo in the top corner) – to see what’s new.

-Still having problems after going throug hthe troubleshooting steps below?
+Still having problems after going through the troubleshooting steps below?
 Please feel free to [ask your question](https://wordpress.org/support/forum/how-to-and-troubleshooting/#new-topic-0) here in the support forums.